conanzhangtech/conanzhang.tech/content/achievements/isc2cc/index.md

 ---
-title: (ISC)2 Cerified in Cybersecurity Professional Certificate
+title: (ISC)2 Certified in Cybersecurity Professional Certificate
 date: 2023-09-15
 draft: false
-description: An (ISC)² Cerified in Cybersecurity (CC) certificate demonstrate that an individual has the foundational knowledge of industry terminology, network security, security operations and policies and procedures.
+description: An (ISC)² Certified in Cybersecurity (CC) certificate demonstrate that an individual has the foundational knowledge of industry terminology, network security, security operations and policies and procedures.

 noindex: false
 comments: true